Using Power BI Reporting Builder can be challenging if you’re using it for the first time.

 What Are The Key Power BI Report Builder Features?

 Power BI report builder provides more than just printing and sharing paginated reports.
-It provides a whole suite of features, which are as follows:
+It provides a whole suite of features:

-• Report Definition Language (RDL) support: RDL allows you to create precisely formatted, paginated reports with multiple pages, and you’ll have total control over the page layout
+- Report Definition Language (RDL) support: RDL allows you to create precisely formatted and expanded paginated reports.
+It also gives you total control over the page layout.

-• Workspace Integration: You can manage access through the Power BI service and publish reports to Power BI workspaces
+- Workspace Integration: You can manage access permissions through the Power BI service and publish reports to Power BI Workspaces.

 What Are The System Requirements For Installing Power BI Report Builder?